BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 ### Other multiprocessing tricks

 The experiments here show that processes are independent and state is not shared between.

-In the Ash Model Plotting [plotting.py code](https://github.com/BritishGeologicalSurvey/ash-model-plotting/blob/6b2607ed17c07f88c5d5598ef717d72550e9abcf/ash_model_plotting/plotting.py#L121), however, it was necessary to update a dictionary with results of each process.
+Sometimes, however, it is necessary to update a dictionary with information from each process.
-State can be shared between processes using a [Manager()](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes) object.
+In this case, state can be shared between processes using a [Manager()](https://docs.python.org/3/library/multiprocessing.html#sharing-state-between-processes) object.

-Also, things such as logging configuration that are normally defined in the `__name__ == '__main__'` block of a script are not passed to the spawned processes.
+Furthermore, things such as logging configuration that are normally defined in the `__name__ == '__main__'` block of a script are not passed to the spawned processes.
-You can handle this be defining an [initializer](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool) function that is called at the beginning of each process.
+Configuring loggers or other global varaibles in the child prcesses can be done by defining an [initializer](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool) function that is called at the beginning of each process.

+See the Ash Model Plotting code for examples of each: [ash_model_plotting/plotting.py](https://github.com/BritishGeologicalSurvey/ash-model-plotting/blob/6b2607ed17c07f88c5d5598ef717d72550e9abcf/ash_model_plotting/plotting.py#L121)

 ### Learn more

 Hopefully these notes have given you (or [future me](https://xkcd.com/1421/)) some insight into multiprocessing and a possible fix for processes that freeze.
 There is a bug report on Python.org that suggests making "spawn" the default start method.  [multiprocessing's default start method of fork()-without-exec() is broken](https://bugs.python.org/issue40379).
-It may be worth checking that to see if things change in future.
+It may be worth checking back there to see if things change in future.

-Below is a script to demonstrate some differences between `fork` and `spawn` and a copy of the output that it produces.
+Below is a script to demonstrate some differences between `fork` and `spawn`.
+There is also a copy of the output that it produces.
-Experimenting with it may help with understanding how they work.
+Experimenting with it may help deepen your understanding of multiprocessing.

-Happy parallel processing!
+Happy parallel computing!

 --------------------------